DoD-Platform-One/bigbang/docs/developer/package-integration/monitoring.md

 # Monitoring

-Monitoring packages requires a way to scrape metrics, provide those to data storage, and analyzing the results.
+Monitoring packages requires a way to scrape metrics, provide those to data storage, and analyze the results.
 Big Bang uses Prometheus and Grafana as the service for monitoring.
 Most packages offer built-in Prometheus metrics scraping or an add-on that will scrape the metrics.
 This document will show you how to integrate metrics scraping with Big Bang.

 ## Prerequisites

 Before integrating with Prometheus, you must identify the following:

-- Does the application support metrics exporting for Prometheus.
+* Does the application support metrics exporting for Prometheus?
 If not, you will need to find a Prometheus exporter to provide this service.
-- Does the upstream Helm chart for the application (or exporter) support Prometheus natively?
+* Does the upstream Helm chart for the application (or exporter) support Prometheus natively?
 If not, we'll have to create our own monitoring resources.
-   > Searching the Helm chart for `monitoring.coreos.com` will usually find any resources that support Prometheus
+   > Searching the Helm chart for `monitoring.coreos.com` will usually find any resources that support Prometheus.
-- What path and port are used to scrape metrics on the application or exporter?
+* What path and port are used to scrape metrics on the application or exporter?
-- What services and/or pods are deployed that should be monitored?
+* What services and/or pods are deployed that should be monitored?
-- Is there a pre-existing Grafana dashboard that can be leveraged?
+* Is there a pre-existing Grafana dashboard that can be leveraged?
 If not, we will need to create one.

 ## Integration

 ### Placeholder values

-The package requires placeholder values for whether the monitoring stack (e.g. Prometheus / Grafana) is enabled and what label to use for dashboards.
+The package requires placeholder values for whether the monitoring stack (e.g., Prometheus/Grafana) is enabled and what label to use for dashboards.
 In `chart/values.yaml`, add placeholders for these:

 ```yaml
 serviceMonitor: